Postal codes in the Netherlands: History

 An initial study into the introduction of postal codes in the Netherlands began in 1970 with the introduction of the FBA code.
 This four-digit code was used by companies that offered subscription postage and pre-sorted mail.
 The FBA code was not promoted to the general public, but people were naturally familiar with their own FBA code, as it appeared on many items they received, and with some writing it on their letters, thinking the postal service would appreciate it.

 In 1977, the FBA code was replaced by the definitive postal code, consisting of four digits (not the same as the FBA code) and two letters, while in 1978, the general public was encouraged to use the postal code.
 A national postal code guide of approximately 1,400 pages was distributed, allowing users to look up the corresponding postal code for any address.
 Supplements were published periodically for new streets.
 The postcode book could be picked up free of charge at the post office.
 Later, postcodes could be looked up online.

-Free envelopes with postcards were available to let family, friends, and others know the postcode, which could be sent postage-free.
+Free envelopes with postcards were available to let the sender's family, friends, and others know the postcode; the postcards could be sent postage-free.